-- B.1 The following judges, when sitting in court, should be addressed as 'My Lord' or 'My Lady', as the case may be, whatever their personal status: - (a) Judges of the Court of Appeal and of the High Court; - (b) any Circuit Judge sitting as a judge of the Court of Appeal (Criminal Division) or the High Court under section 9(1) of the Senior Courts Act 1981; - (b) any judge sitting at the Central Criminal Court; - (c) any Senior Circuit Judge who is the Honorary Recorder of the city in which he or she sits. - B.2 Subject to the paragraph above, Circuit Judges, qualifying judge advocates, Recorders and Deputy Circuit Judges should be addressed as 'Your Honour' when sitting in court.
+- B.1 The following judges, when sitting in court, should be addressed as 'My Lord' or 'My Lady', as the case may be, whatever their personal status: - (a) Judges of the Court of Appeal and of the High Court; - (b) any Circuit Judge sitting as a judge of the Court of Appeal (Criminal Division) or the High Court under section 9(1) of the Senior Courts Act 1981; - (c) any judge sitting at the Central Criminal Court; - (d) any Senior Circuit Judge who is an Honorary Recorder. - B.2 Subject to the paragraph above, Circuit Judges, qualifying judge advocates, Recorders and Deputy Circuit Judges should be addressed as 'Your Honour' when sitting in court.